meshachpierre/meshachpierre.github.io/_pages/research.md

 <img src="assets/images/research/landuse.jpg" class = "img-fluid" alt = "A chainsaw sits at the base of a tree"/>
 </figure>

 I am part of a collaborative project that aims to understand the impacts of extractive land use activities (logging, mining, and hunting) on populations of large and medium-bodied mammals and ground birds in Guyana.
 We are still in the early phases of this project.
 Please do get in touch if you would like to take part.
-We are open to additional data from Guyana, and/or technical assistance in the analyses we conduct.
+We are open to additional data from Guyana, and/or technical assistance in the analyses we plan to conduct.

 ## Past research